-Please note that Ho Chi Minh Mausoleum only opens 5 days a week: Tuesday, Wednesday, Thursday, Saturday and Sunday mornings.
+Please note that Ho Chi Minh Mausoleum only opens five days a week: Tuesday, Wednesday, Thursday, Saturday, and Sunday mornings.

 As there’s usually a long line waiting to get inside Ho Chi Minh Mausoleum, you should arrive there as early as possible.

-Otherwise, it’s also nice just to walk around Ba Dinh Square and take a look outside of the Mausoleum.
+Otherwise, it’s also lovely to walk around Ba Dinh Square and take a look outside of the Mausoleum.

 If you’d like to know more about Ho Chi Minh and his activities, you should not miss the Ho Chi Minh Museum nearby.

 While walking around Ho Chi Minh Mausoleum, you should also visit One Pillar Pagoda.
-With the lotus-shaped architecture, this pagoda is said to be the most unique in Vietnam.
+With the lotus-shaped architecture, this pagoda is unique in Vietnam.

-After a visit to Ho Chi Minh Complex and One Pillar Pagoda, it’s time for lunch.
+After visiting Ho Chi Minh Complex and One Pillar Pagoda, it’s time for lunch.

 Address: 58 Quoc Tu Giam, Van Mieu, Ba Dinh, Hanoi